LesterLyu/The-Look/deliverables/iteration-02.plan.md

     We decided what needed to get done at the 7 Nov meeting, all details are in roles and responsibilities.

- * How do you prioritize tasks?
+ * How do we prioritize tasks?

     We had four remaining things that need to get done for the entire project: documents, UI, Backend and the Video.